ultraseedbox/USB-Docs/(4) Tutorials and Guides/Mobile Apps.md

+This section shows you the different apps that you can use to manage your Ultraseedbox slot.

+***

+## Transdrone

 Manage your torrents from your Android device with Transdrone.
 All popular clients are supported: µTorrent, Transmission, rTorrent, Vuze, Deluge, BitTorrent 6, qBittorrent, and many more.
 You can view and manage running torrents and individual files.
 Adding is easy via the integrated search or RSS feeds (full version required).
 Monitor progress using the home screen widget or background alarm service.

 You can download Trandrone from there links: